 Flooding possible.
 Be prepared.

-Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed .
-All residents in the Bourne Valley should remain prepared.
+Residents across the Bourne Valley are advised to prepare property resilience measures and ensure that pumps are working where they have been installed in case levels begin to rise again.

 Information supplied by the Environment Agency